-With the introduction of the Gender Pay Gap Information Act 2021, Sligo County Council along with other large employers will now be reporting annually Gender Pay Gap data.
-Local authorities are at the forefront of delivering services to our citizens, and it is essential that we demonstrate that all employees have the same opportunities for recognition and career development and are treated fairly and equitably
+Sligo County Council is at the forefront of delivering services to the people of Sligo, and is continuously endeavouring to ensure that all employees, regardless of gender, have the same opportunities for recognition and career development and are treated fairly and equitably.

-As an organisation, equality and transparency are core values of Sligo County Council and our employees are our primary asset.
-It is therefore incumbent on us to ensure that all our staff are valued equally, no matter their gender.
+To this end, we prioritise equality and transparency as core values for our transactions with both our customers and our employees.
+It is therefore a key deliverable for us to ensure that all our staff are valued equally, no matter their gender.

 We will continue our commitment to addressing workplace barriers to equality, supporting diversity and creating an open and inclusive workplace.